 You must apply through Submittable and you will need to create a Submittable account if you do not already have one.
 If you have technical submission questions, please contact Submittable technical support at http://help.submittable.com/

 In addition to the form in Submittable, you will need to prepare three files to upload with your submission (see descriptions on the next page for details):

 - a work sample

 - proof of publication

 Please prepare your writing sample.
 All work samples must be anonymous.
-If your name appears as part of the manuscript text, omit it, use a pseudonym, or black it out so it is illegible.
+If your name appears as part of the manuscript text, omit it, use a pseudonym, or redact it out so it is illegible.
 Do not include your name as part of the writing sample file name.
 Identifying information should only be included in the Submittable application form, which is blind to the judge.
-Identifying information anywhere in the submitted file will disqualify your submission.
+Identifying information anywhere in the submitted work sample file will disqualify your submission.

 Loft Awards in Creative Prose: Applicants should submit at least 20 but no more than 25 pages of a typed (12-point font), double-spaced manuscript.
 Pages must be consecutively numbered.

 Loft Award in Children’s Literature: Applicants should submit a manuscript that is at least 5 but no more than 20 pages in length and that is written for ages 8 and older.
 Manuscripts may be in prose or poetry, or a combination of the two.
 All manuscripts must be typed in a 12-point font.
 Prose manuscripts should be double-spaced.
 Poetry may be single- or double-spaced.
 All pages must be consecutively numbered.